7 Historical Bans on Smoking

 Movies may depict the turn of the 20th century as a time of smoke-filled rooms, but in truth you couldn't even pick up a pack of cigarettes in many states.
 By 1900, Washington, Iowa, Tennessee, and North Dakota had all banned the sale of cigarettes, and by 1920 11 other states had enacted similar bans.

-Some states were so quick to ban cigarettes over a concern that customers might be getting more than they bargained for when they bought a pack.
-When a Tennessean challenged his state's cigarette ban before the Supreme Court in 1900, the Justices upheld the prohibition partially due to concern over adulterated smokes, writing, "[T]here are many whose tobacco has been mixed with opium or some other drug, and whose wrapper has been saturated in a solution of arsenic."
+Some states were quick to ban cigarettes over concerns that customers might be getting more than they bargained for when they bought a pack.
+When a Tennessean challenged his state's cigarette ban before the Supreme Court in 1900, the justices upheld the prohibition partially due to concern over adulterated smokes, writing, "[T]here are many whose tobacco has been mixed with opium or some other drug, and whose wrapper has been saturated in a solution of arsenic."

 Did these bans put an end to American smoking?
 Not quite.
-Although buying cigarettes wasn't legal in 15 states, cigars were a booming business.
+Although buying cigarettes wasn't legal in 15 states, the cigar business was booming.
 In 1901, four out of every five American men burned at least one stogie a day, and tobacconists sold 6 billion cigars a year.
-Like the prohibition of alcohol, these cigarette bans gradually fell out of favor, and after Kansas repealed its restrictions in 1927 none of the bans remained on the books.
+Like the prohibition of alcohol, these cigarette bans gradually fell out of favor, and after Kansas repealed its restrictions in 1927 cigarettes were once again legal in all states.

 7. Hitler Takes on Tobacconists

-One thing you might not know about Hitler: he was a rabid opponent of smoking.
-German scientists were among the first to study the links between tobacco use and lung disease, and the Nazi regime aggressively sought to suppress tobacco use.
+One thing you might not know about Hitler: He was a rabid opponent of smoking.
+German scientists were among the first to study the links between tobacco use and lung disease, and the Nazis aggressively sought to suppress tobacco use.
 In addition to implementing high tobacco taxes, Hitler banned smoking in German universities, government buildings, and Nazi party offices.
 After 1942, restaurants weren't allowed to sell smokes to female customers.

 But when the Nazis fell, their bans fell with them.
 After the party's 1945 collapse, cigarettes actually became an unofficial currency in Germany's war-ravaged economy.